WaylandM/dichroic-mirror-offsets/docs/batch_plugin.md

 * **All image files in a batch must contain the same number of channels.**
 * **The same combination of dichroic mirrors should have been used to acquire all images in the batch.**

-All Olympus oir files to be processed as a batch in same directory.
-All oir files in this directory should belong to the same batch.
+The batch of Olympus oir files should be placed in the same directory.
+There should be no other oir files in this directory.

 ## 2. Launch plugin
 **Plugins -> Zoology Imaging Facility -> Olympus DM correction**